amarococo/sadm/docs/source/setup.rst

 :Users: 192.168.0.0 - 192.168.0.253
 :Services and organizers machines: 192.168.1.0 - 192.168.1.253

-Step 1: writing the Ansible inventory
+Step 1: Writing the Ansible inventory
 -------------------------------------

 The Ansible inventory is configuration that is specific to the current SADM